Skip to main content

 There is a duty on employers to make a payment to workers each time there is a change to a shift at short notice.
 Details will be clarified in regulations, but compensation will be proportionate to the cancellation or curtailment.

-At the moment these provisions don’t apply to agency workers, but the Bill includes the power to extend its application to that group.
+At the moment these provisions don’t apply to agency workers, but the Bill includes the power to extend its application to that group and a consultation has already been launched specifically on this point.
+This consultation closes on 2 December 2024.

-What next: There will need to be consultation on how much notice must be given, what payment must be made, how any compensation will be calculated and any exceptions.
+What next: The government has started consulting on the extension of these provisions to agency workers, but there will also need to be consultation on how much notice must be given, what payment must be made, how any compensation will be calculated and any exceptions.

 Read more: